Essofore - a document store powered by semantic search

 What is Essofore?

 Essofore is a document store powered by a semantic search engine that understands the meaning of your query rather than searching for keywords in your query.
+It is the only RAG infrastructure that runs entirely in your AWS account — your data never leaves your VPC, costs stay flat no matter how much data you index, and you don't need to understand embeddings to use it.

 Who is it for?